95-96/100

 About the estate:

 The estate has been owned by the Ballande Group, based in New Caledonia, since 1999.
-Since the new winemaker took over in 2013, we have seen significant progress.
+Since the new winemaker took office in 2013, we have seen very noticeable progress.
 The wines, which sometimes lacked body and depth compared to the best, have become much more full-bodied.
 This new ambition and the resources that were allocated were necessary.
 The reasonable prices make this a great deal for wine lovers.

 James Suckling